Relevance (law): Evidence and the matter properly provable

 The United States Court of Appeals for the District of Columbia Circuit explains the concept of "matter properly provable" as follows:

 Relevance and admissibility

-Generally, relevant evidence is admissible.
+While all evidence must have probative value to be admitted, not all evidence with probative value is admisible.
 However, relevant evidence is not admissible if prohibited by the Constitution, an Act of Congress, by the Federal Rules of Evidence, or by rules prescribed by the Supreme Court.
 Under the Federal Rules of Evidence, relevant evidence may be excluded on the basis of enumerated grounds.

-Relevance is required but may not be sufficient

-Relevance is ordinarily a necessary condition, but not a sufficient condition, for the admissibility of evidence.
-For example, relevant evidence may be excluded if its tendency to prove or disprove a fact is heavily outweighed by the possibility that the evidence will prejudice or confuse the jury.

-Inadmissible versus excluded evidence

-FRE 402 refers to relevant evidence as 'inadmissible' if 'otherwise provided by' several sources of law.
-Yet, FRE 403 refers to 'exclusion of relevant evidence.
-It is clear that evidence excluded under FRE 403 is inadmissible.
-However, it is not clear that inadmissible evidence is considered 'excluded' within the meaning of the Federal Rules of Evidence.